Pratik-Tulkane14/interview-prep/css.md

 ### **Conclusion:**

 The Browser Object Model (BOM) allows JavaScript to interact with and manipulate the browser environment, providing useful information about the browser window, screen size, user agent, and history.
 Although BOM is not directly related to CSS, it plays an important role in responsive design, user interactions, and controlling how content is displayed in different browser contexts.

 ---

-This explanation should be easy to copy and paste into your `.md` file.
-Let me know if you need any modifications or further clarifications!
-Here’s a well-structured explanation for **PX, Unit, EM, REM in CSS** that you can directly use in your `.md` file:

----